 This is a must for long flights with kids.
 On a recent flight from Zurich, Switzerland to San Francisco, California, a child a few rows back threw up, and I am pretty sure he ended up wearing some of his sister's clothes for the remaining 10 hours of that flight.
 That's all fine and dandy, but just in case, pack an extra outfit per person.
 This also helps in case your luggage does not arrive at your destination when you do.

-8. Pack extra ziplock bags and plastic bags in your carry-on.
+Pack extra ziplock bags and plastic bags of different sizes in your carry-on.

 You will need them.
 Whether on the flight, during layovers, or at your destination.
 Trust me: you'll need them.